aws-samples/serverless-patterns/eventbridge-partner-sources/1-okta/cdk-python/README.md

 }
 ```

-The command should have create a response.json file in your directory.
+The command creates a response.json file in your directory.
 If you open this file, you see the output of the Lambda function.

 ### Test the EventBridge Rule

-You cannot put events on the Okta event bus, only Okta can publish events to this event bus.
-To test that the EventBridge rules deployed by this pattern were successfully deployed, follow these instructions:
+Only Okta can publish events to the event bus.
+To test the EventBridge rules deployed by this pattern, follow these instructions:

 1. Navigate to the Amazon EventBridge console.
 Select "Rules".